Metaloziz/native_js/README.md

 ### Memento
 is a behavioral design pattern that lets you save and restore the previous state of an object without revealing the details of its implementation.

+### Observer
+is a behavioral design pattern that lets you define a subscription mechanism to notify multiple objects about any events that happen to the object they’re observing.

 ### Template Method
 is a behavioral design pattern that defines the skeleton of an algorithm in the superclass but lets subclasses override specific steps of the algorithm without changing its structure.